 Laureano explains that Maduro’s tight-knit group controls the modicum of wealth in Venezuela, while the populace eats out of garbage cans.

 Despite Ace Ventura’s insistence that we must learn to love it, Márquez asserts the S-word is worth hating:

 “In Venezuela, we have grown to hate the word socialism, it represents oppression against the people, the destruction of a flourishing nation, and the desperation of its citizens.”

-During Carrey’s televised illustration of his political savvy, he made an attempt at a dazzling point:
+During Carrey’s televised illustration of his political views, he made a point about medicine:

 “You shouldn’t have to lose your home because your mother got sick.”

 “I keep hearing this, ‘Canadians are so nice.’
 Canadians are so nice.
 They can be nice, because they have healthcare.”